tauri-apps/tauri/README.md

 Tauri core can be developed on Mac, Linux and Windows, but you are encouraged to use the latest possible operating systems and build tools for your OS.

 ### Contribution Flow
 Before you start working on something, it is best to check if there is an existing issue first.
 Also it is a good idea to stop by the Discord guild and confirm with the team if it makes sense or if someone is already working on it.
+If you want to read more about this, please see [this page](https://github.com/tauri-apps/tauri/blob/dev/.github/CONTRIBUTING.md).

 ### Documentation
 Documentation in a polyglot system is a tricky proposition.
 To this end, we prefer to use inline documentation of Rust code and at JSDoc in typescript / javascript code.
-We autocollect these and publish them via docusaurus.
+We autocollect these and publish them using Docusaurus v2 and netlify.
+Here is the hosting repository for the documentation site: https://github.com/tauri-apps/tauri-docs

 ### Testing & Linting
 Test all the things!
-We have a number of test suites:
+We have a number of test suites, but are always looking to improve our coverage:
 - Rust (`cargo test`) => sourced via inline `#[cfg(test)]` declarations
 - TS (`jest`) => via spec files
 - Smoke Tests (run on merges to master)
 - eslint, clippy

 ### CI/CD
-This is probably just as complex as the setup for the development toolchain, so we recommend you read this article to understand better how we run our pipelines: https://www.jacobbolda.com/setting-up-ci-and-cd-for-tauri/
+We recommend you read this article to understand better how we run our pipelines: https://www.jacobbolda.com/setting-up-ci-and-cd-for-tauri/

 ## Organization
 Tauri aims to be a sustainable collective based on principles that guide [sustainable